learn-co-curriculum/ruby-oo-self-conclusion/README.md

 # "Self" in Ruby Conclusion

-This module has revealed to you the mysteries of Ruby's `self` keyword.
+In the last few lessons, we've revealed to you the mysteries of Ruby's `self` keyword.
 Remember that you can think of `self` as a Ruby program asking the question: "Who am I right now?"
 It's a special variable that points to the object associated with the code we're currently executing.
 We walked through how to use it properly.
 We